ashleylevi/vamped-out/README.md

 *Buffy Flix* is a web based application that uses a custom built API based the popular WB Network show “Buffy the Vampire Slayer.” *Buffy Flix*  gives fans of “Buffy the Vampire Slayer” and its’ spinoff show “Angel” the ability to search for their favorite episodes using a variety of search parameters.

 This application was created as an introduction to React project during Module 2 at Turing School of Software and Design.
 The API used was inspired by a dataset created by Turing student, Ashley Levi.
-The project was the build team's first experience using the React framework to build an application in addition to managing a large set of data.
+The project was the build team's first experience using the React framework to build an application while managing a large data set.

 Our baseline style was inspired by the Netflix carousel which allows a user to shuffle through movies .
 The home page of Buffy Flix is populated by “Buffy the Vampire Slayer” episodes starting with episode 1 and can be shuffled with arrow buttons.